 Did you know that a group of zebras is called a zeal?
 Or that a group of rhinos is called a crash?
 It was cool seeing the zeal and crash huddled together at their natural water fountain!
 For the language nerds out there, check out this list of other collective nouns for animals.

 A group of baboons took up residence in a small patch of trees, offering tourists a chance to watch them up close.
 They’re interesting because they’re so human-like.

 It was especially fun to watch a baby baboon play.
 He kept jumping on the adults and bothering them until they shooed him away.

 22 Seeing 25 giraffes during an Okavango Delta hike

 Look how close you can walk to giraffes on a hike in the Moremi Game Reserve section of the Okavango Delta in Botswana!
 We saw around 25 giraffes total on this hike.
-They do scamper away from humans, but only after you get within 100 feet or so.
+They don’t scamper away from humans until you get within 100 feet or so.

 21 Impalas fighting, feeding, mating